thingsboard/thingsboard.github.io/_includes/templates/device-library/single-board-computers/device-new-dashboard.md

         title: Click "Add alias".
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-4-ce.png,
-        title: Input alias name, for example, "OrangePI".
+        title: Input alias name.
 Select the "Single entity" Filter type.
 Select "Device" as Type and type "My New" to enable autocomplete.
 Choose your device from the auto-complete and click on it.
     ===
         image: /images/helloworld/getting-started-ce/hello-world-3-1-create-empty-alias-5-ce.png,
         title: Click "Add" and then "Save".